platformatic/platformatic/docs/Overview.md

 Platformatic Runtime is an environment for running multiple Platformatic microservices as a single monolithic deployment unit.

 In a Platformatic Runtime, each service is a separate process that communicates with Interservice communication using private message passing.
 The Runtime exposes an "entrypoint" API for the whole runtime.
-Only the entrypoint binds to an operating system port and can be reached from outside of the runtime.
+Only the entrypoint binds to an operating system port and can be reached from outside the runtime.

 ## Platformatic Stackables

 ![Platformatic Stackables Architecture](./images/Platformatic_Stackables_Diagram_(Light_Mode).png)

 Platformatic Stackables are reusable components that can be used to build Platformatic Services.
-Services can extends these modules and add custom functionalities.
+Services can extend these modules and add custom functionalities.

 This is useful to publish the application on the public npm registry (or a private one!), including building your own CLI, or to create a specialized template for your organization to allow for centralized bugfixes and updates.